Shahrasti Upazila: Economy

+The main occupation is agriculture.
+Most people of Shahrasti upazila work abroad, they are actually remittance fighters.

 Administration

 Shahrasti Upazila is divided into Shahrasti Municipality and ten union parishads: Dakshin Meher, Dakshin Raysree, Dakshin Suchipara, Dakshin Tamta, East Chitoshi, Uttar Meher, Uttar Raysree, Uttar Suchipara, Uttar Tamta, and West Chitoshi.
 The union parishads are subdivided into 152 mauzas and 163 villages.

 Shahrasti Municipality is subdivided into 9 wards and 17 mahallas.

-Shirin Akhtar, 31st batch of BCS Admin, is the current Upazila Nirbahi Officer (UNO) of this upazila.
+Nazia Hosen is a Bangladeshi government official currently serving as an Upazila Nirbahi Officer (UNO).
+She is part of the 35th Bangladesh Civil Service (BCS) batch, is the current Upazila Nirbahi Officer (UNO) of this upazila.
 She is also an upazila land commissioner & executive magistrate of Shahrasti upazila.
-Besides Amzad Hossain Arnob, 36th batch of BCS Administration, is the current Assistant Commissioner of Land (AC Land) & the executive magistrate of Shahrasti upazila.
+Besides Hillol Chakma, a 38th BCS Administration Cadre officer, has joined as the Assistant Commissioner (Land) and Executive Magistrate of Shahrasthi Upazila.

+The upazila consists of one municipality (pourashava) and ten union parishads.
+These union parishads are further subdivided into 119 mauzas and 135 villages.
+The Shahrasti Municipality is divided into 9 wards and 19 mahallas, providing urban governance and civic services for the town area.